 Send an email reminder again a few days before the event.
 These are always exciting times for me, and I want them to be the same for the families in your school.
 I love having parents and grandparents come to the storytelling, and they can even be involved in the question-answer time.

-I’m asking schools to commit to the purchase of a certain number of books from me, which we’ll negotiate ahead of time, commensurate with the size of the school and the distance I’ll be traveling.
+In lieu of a speaking honorarium, I’m asking schools to commit to the purchase of a certain number of books from me, which we’ll negotiate ahead of time, commensurate with the size of the school and the distance I’ll be traveling.
 You don’t have to commit to any particular titles; I’ll bring plenty to choose from.
 (I can also bring books written by my husband, Tim Davis—he has seven books ranging from early to upper elementary—and they can also be included in the count.)

 Students can pre-order books, and I’ll be sending a form for them to do that, but experience shows that after my storytelling presentation, many students who were formerly uninterested in buying books are now very interested, so it’s important to allow them to buy or order books on the spot.
 (The school can offer a deal that if the books are pre-ordered they can be purchased at the author’s price, but if they’re ordered after the event, the price will go up.
 My price doesn’t change, so the school could make a little profit that way.)
 If my schedule allows, I’ll stay until school is over so that I can meet parents when they come to pick up their children.